 Ada rests calmly on the capital’s periphery, off the Accra- Aflao motorway.
 A two-hour trip at most, it has over time, become a regular holiday destination for dwellers of the city.
 Accra’s tempo is that of constant briskness, and its atmosphere is regularly filled with the tensions of daily hustle.
 On the other hand, Ada breathes a peaceful, majestic breeze.
 This air –it seems –can drown a man’s sorrows and ward off evil spirits.
 That is why as often as one can, he seeks respite there.
 Chalets and inns abound in the town…so do little islands.

-In recent years, the Aqua Safari Resort, because of its stately architecture and arresting monuments, have made it a tourism piece in itself.
+In recent years, the Aqua Safari Resort, because of its stately architecture and arresting monuments, has made it a tourism piece in itself.
 What’s more?
 Donkeys take shade in pens outside the grand gates, a century-old tortoise treads the same compound as holidaymakers, little colorful fishes dash back and forth in an aquarium near a large entrance, a peacock screams in a corner far off, pelicans cruise in a small fenced pool which is fed by a waterfall to the back, and guinea fowls peck at food in front of them.
 Bliss!

 A dozen other retreat centres deserve mention: Maranatha, Tsarley Korpey, Dreamland, Manet, White Sands, Sunset Beach, Ocean Green…These venues constantly welcome wedding/honeymoon parties, corporate retreats, showbiz events and so on.